KirillErokhin/llm_from_scratch/README.md

 For evaluation used [perplexity](https://huggingface.co/docs/transformers/perplexity) with cross-entropy loss.

 In this attempt perplexity is too big, so model just generating incoherence text but with book style, model is overfitted on data.
 How to solve this problem is in research, maybe it's better to reduce size of a model or choose another architecture.
+Or data evaluation is too bad also.

 ## Tarining, deploy and inference